Sedation Dentist – Rockwall, TX

 How Nitrous Oxide Works

 You might have heard nitrous oxide referred to as “laughing gas.”
 It gets this nickname from the feelings of warmth and euphoria it produces when inhaled.
 This odorless, colorless gas is delivered to your system from a small mask placed over your nose.
-Throughout your procedure, either Dr. Ryan or Dr. Spillman can adjust the dosage of the gas as needed to maximize your comfort.
+Throughout your procedure, Dr. Spillman can adjust the dosage of the gas as needed to maximize your comfort.

 Contrary to what you may have heard, nitrous oxide doesn’t actually “put you to sleep.”
 You will reach a level of relaxation so deep that you might doze off, but we can easily wake you up if need be.
 You might feel light-headed or a tingling sensation in your arms and legs.
 Generally, you’ll feel comfortable and calm enough to undergo whatever procedures you need to ensure a healthy smile.
 You shouldn’t be aware of the environment around you or experience any discomfort.
 In fact, chances are you won’t remember much or even any of the procedure after the effects of the gas wear off.